Rebecca

 Notable People Named Rebecca

-Rebecca Sugar is an American animator, screenwriter, and musician, best known for creating the Cartoon Network series Steven Universe and advocating for LGBT representation in children's entertainment.
+Rebecca Sugar is an American animator best known for creating the Cartoon Network series Steven Universe, becoming the first nonbinary person to independently create a show for the network.

-Rebecca Margaret Blank, an American economist and academic administrator, served as chancellor of the University of Wisconsin–Madison and held senior roles in the United States Department of Commerce during the presidency of Barack Obama.
+Rebecca Margaret Blank was an American economist and academic leader who served as the ninth chancellor of the University of Wisconsin-Madison from 2013 to 2022 and held senior Commerce Department roles under President Obama, including acting US Secretary of Commerce.

-Rebecca Ann Kleefisch is an American politician and former television reporter who served as the 44th Lieutenant Governor of Wisconsin from 2011 to 2019.
+Rebecca Ann Kleefisch is a Republican politician and former TV reporter who served as the 44th lieutenant governor of Wisconsin from 2011 to 2019, elected as Scott Walker's running mate in 2010 and narrowly losing a third-term bid in 2018.

-Rebecca Solnit is an American writer known for her works on feminism, the environment, politics, place, and art.
+Rebecca Solnit is an American writer and activist whose work spans feminism, the environment, politics, place and art.

 Evelyn Grace Donovan